quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 Then on the second iteration we again add the next leftmost element (that is the second entry of the array) of the unsorted part to the sorted part.
 Now as an array of two elements is not always sorted, we need to put this newly added element at the correct position in the sorted part to keep it sorted:

 * if the new element goes after or equal the last element in the sorted part, then we do nothing and move to the next iteration;
-* if it goes before the last element in the sorted part, then we delete its values (copy it to the temporal variable) and shift the last sorted element into the new vacant spot.
+* if it goes before the last element in the sorted part, then we delete its values (copy it to a temporal variable) and shift the last sorted element into a new vacant spot.
 We repeat the shift for all elements from the sorted part until reach the one that is less than or equal our memorized value;
 * if we reach element in the sorted part that less than or equal memorized value, we push our memorized value on the spot before such element;
 * if we reach the start of the array (so we have shifted all sorted elements to the right), we push our memorized value as new first entry in the sorted part of the array.